Alabama Layoffs — March 1999

 | Dillard'S | Montgomery | 47 | Layoff |

-The biggest impact was at Oneita Industries at its Fayette facility, reporting 355 affected workers.
+The most significant filing came from Oneita Industries at its Fayette facility, reporting 355 affected workers.
 Oneita Industries followed with 311 workers.

 Trend & Outlook